Skip to content

 Templates

-How do templates work?
+How do templates work internally?

-Where are the templates stored?
+Where are the built-in templates stored?

 Templates are bundled inside the forgekit-cli npm package under dist/templates/.
 The source is in the templates/ directory of the GitHub repository.

-Privacy & Telemetry
+Privacy and Telemetry

 Does ForgeKit collect data?

-How do I opt out?
+How do I opt out of telemetry?

 bash